Rose & Daffodil Grants

 The following fixed-choice prompts help us to understand the type of funding you hope to pursue and will inform our discussions and evaluations if your Preliminary Application (LOI) is approved.

 Ideal Funding Level: If awarded, what level of funding would you hope to receive per year?
-Note: We do not guarantee grant funding as requested, and we typically won’t fund more than 10% of an organization’s budget.

 FINAL APPLICATION